 Our Arts Directory provides information about the more than 200 nonprofit arts organizations, individual teaching artists and professional artists residing in Fairfax County, plus the nearly 100 annual outdoor festivals in Fairfax County that serve the more than one million Fairfax County residents as well as visitors.

-Arts Management Resources
+Arts Access Resources

 ARTSFAIRFAX believes arts experiences should be accessible to everyone.
 As society changes, so must arts organizations adapt to meet the changing needs of its audiences and community.
 The tools and resources in this section are intended to provide arts organizations with assistance in making their programs and facilities accessible to people with disabilities.

-- DC Arts & Access : a consortium of arts leaders from the Washington, DC metropolitan area, who focus on making their cultural venues and programs accessible to people with disabilities.
+- DC Arts & Access: a consortium of arts leaders from the Washington, DC metropolitan area, who focus on making their cultural venues and programs accessible to people with disabilities.

 - Leadership Exchange in Arts and Disability (LEAD) Kennedy Center: a professional network focused on expanding the breadth and scope of accessibility services and programming across the country.
-Holds an annual conference and has a range of resources on its site.

 - Theatre Development Fund: A New York City non-profit that provides a range of accessibility services to its member organizations.
 A good overview of the types of audio and visual aids available.